 - the ocean water age module (AGE) tracks down the time-dependent spread of surface waters into the ocean interior

-- inorganic carbon (e.g. CFCs) and radiocarbon (C14b) passive tracers can be modelled to assess ocean absorption timescales of anthropogenic emissions and further address water masses ventilation
+- inorganic carbon (e.g. CFCs) and radiocarbon (C14b) passive tracers can be modelled to assess ocean absorption timescales of anthropogenic emissions and further address water mass ventilation

 - a built-in biogeochemical model (PISCES) to simulate lower trophic levels ecosystem dynamics in the global ocean